Learn how freely available and machine-readable Linked Open Data enriches organizations’ data and helps them discover new links and insights.

-While it is a no-brainer that the better connected and communicating the units of a business, the more competitive, agile and successful it is, when it comes to enterprise data integration, the value of connectivity often remains overlooked, leaving the immense potential of business records interconnectedness dormant.
+It is a no-brainer that the better connected and communicating the units of a business, the more competitive, agile and successful it is.
+Yet, when it comes to enterprise data integration, the value of connectivity often remains overlooked, leaving the immense potential of business records interconnectedness dormant.

-Managing enterprise data properly is substantial for assembling the complete picture of a business puzzle.
-However, collecting, storing and retrieving data is many times done in way that hinders their efficient use across the organization.
+Managing enterprise data properly is crucial for assembling the complete picture of a business puzzle.
+However, collecting, storing and retrieving data is many times done in a way that hinders their efficient use across the organization.

-As throughout the different stages of its development a business needs to solve ever-changing challenges, various systems are built on the go.
-The trouble with this is that these systems address each problem ad hoc with vendor-specific solutions serving a short-term need while, in the long term, making the generated data sound Greek to every other new system added.
 Inevitably, more and more challenge-specific solutions are accumulated, the data integration of which becomes a challenge by itself.
-Scattered across different departments in different format, data pieces are hard to manage and nearly impossible to extract useful information from.
+Scattered across different departments in a different format, data pieces are hard to manage and nearly impossible to extract useful information from.
 This makes the organization unaware of what it knows.
 Something more, data is locked in silos and knowledge storage, access and retrieval are impeded.

-In the case of business information expressed and recorded with different data formats (which is actually what data heterogeneity is all about) the solution is similar.
+In the case of business information (usually stored in different data formats), the solution is similar.
 Heterogenous data chunks are represented in a uniform way and made ready to be integrated and further used in countless combinations.
 This approach uses “a set of best practices for publishing and connecting structured data” called Linked Data.

 “… when you connect data together, you get power”